 - Crafting successful motions to dismiss FCA complaints;

-- Negotiating global settlements with the DOJ, state attorneys general, counsel for federal agencies, and relators’ counsel;
+- Negotiating global settlements with the DOJ, state attorneys general, Medicaid Fraud Control Units, counsel for federal and state agencies, and relators’ counsel;

 - Negotiating with agency counsel to prevent suspension, exclusion or debarment; and